shempignon/phpstorm-workshop/README.md

 #### Committing

-Once your happy with your changes, you're ready to commit them, simply go to the `Version Control` panel select the group of files you want to commit, and click the commit button on the left hand side.
+Once your happy with your changes, you're ready to commit them, simply go to the `Version Control` panel select the group of files you want to commit, and click the commit button on the left hand side, or right click and select Commit changes.

 You will be prompt with a window summarizing the changes, and asking you for a commit message.